TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.3-examples/_index.md

 This formula uses the **$this**, a reference to the object itself.
 So the context is not other object.

-For completeness, let’s do the same for memory.
+For completeness, let's do the same for memory.
 Since the default unit is KB, we would like to convert into GB.

 **If** the value of Recommended Memory to add  is 0,